LAND USE COMMITTEE

-The LUC meets on an as-needed basis.
+The LUC meets on an as-needed basis – depending on what rezoning applications or development variance permits are in process.
 Contact the LUC Chair to be placed on a meeting agenda, or if you are interested in attending an LUC meeting.

 For more information about the North Park Neighbourhood Association LUC or for the next scheduled meeting, contact the LUC Chair at email@example.com.

 To track current development applications in North Park, check out the City of Victoria’s development tracker.

 - New off-street parking bylaw for bikes and cars

 - The Development Tracker lets you stay up on development proposals, and can be filtered by address or neighbourhood